Tenby Lifeboat Station: 1972-onwards: dual-boat station

 After being refused planning permission to demolish the old Grade II listed lifeboat station, which had been extended twice to accommodate larger lifeboats, the RNLI eventually sold it into private hands.
 The new owner agreed the purchase of the freehold from the Crown Estate, and converted it into a four bedroom property.
 Development of the property was covered by Channel 4 for an episode of Grand Designs, and finished in 2011.

+In 2022, the RNLI received planning permission, to convert the 1895 Grade II listed former RNLI boat House on Castle Beach, into the new home for the Inshore Lifeboat, with up-to-date crew facilities.
+Work began in late January 2022, to refurbish the old station, and to restore the slipway ramp.